openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_GNMT_From_Tensorflow.md

 ```

-2. With Inference Engine Python API:
+2. With OpenVINO Runtime Python API:

 > **NOTE**: Before running the example, insert a path to your GNMT `.xml` and `.bin` files into `MODEL_PATH` and `WEIGHTS_PATH`, and fill `input_data_tensor` and `seq_lengths` tensors according to your input data.